 Yet some people see criticism of their work as a sign they are not good enough.
 They are unable to separate their performance from their identity.
-The fixed mindset is triggered again, and as they can’t take feedback on board, they don’t improve, get frustrated, and quit.
+Their fixed mindset is triggered again, and as they can’t take feedback on board, they don’t improve, get frustrated, and quit.

 Success of others.

 When we start working towards a goal, we’re right at the beginning.
 Yet chances are there are others working towards the same goal who started it long before.
 If you have a fixed mindset, you look at these people, compare yourself to them, and find yourself wanting.
-This is even more likely if they started their endeavours at the same time or even after you and yet are making greater or faster progress.
+This is even more likely if they started their endeavors at the same time or even after you and yet are making greater or faster progress.
 Because you are unable to see beyond even minor forms of jealously and resentment, you remove the opportunity to learn from these people and again, stop trying.

 What to do when your fixed mindset is triggered.